 How To Prevent Hard Water Stains From Stainless Steel Faucets And Sinks:

-After restoring the faucet to its original position, now it’s time to prevent future stains by following the method.
+After restoring the faucet to its original position, now it’s time to prevent future stains by following the method or you can read our separate article how to protect faucets from hard water.

 Stainless Steel Sink Water Repellant: